 Additional information about the history, people, and places of Valley Forge is available in the History & Culture section.
 You can discover more about the American Revolution by reading the Official National Park Service Handbook of The American Revolution.

-To fully appreciate the significance of what occurred at Valley Forge, the event must be placed in context of the entire American Revolution.
+To fully appreciate the significance of what occurred at Valley Forge, the event must be placed in the context of the entire American Revolution.
 Few Americans appreciate the scope of the war.
-Many do not realize that the war lasted for eight-and-a-half- years, was international in scale, or that the American army campaigned in areas as far flung as Canada, Georgia, and west of the Alleghenies.
+Many do not realize that the war lasted for eight-and-a-half- years, was international in scale, or that the American army campaigned in areas as far north as Canada, as far south as Georgia, and even west of the Allegheny Mountains.

 The Valley Forge encampment occurred during the third year of the war.
 Early successes against a smaller British army had led some Revolutionary leaders to believe that the righteousness of their cause and a militia-type force composed of citizen soldiers would be enough to force the British from America.
 By the time of Valley Forge, however, most Americans realized that the Revolution would be a long, drawn-out affair.